karobia-anastasia/RideHailing/README.md

 # **RideHailing**

-To interact with the application use: [Deployed link](https://ridehailing.netlify.app/)
+To interact with the application, use: [Deployed link](https://ridehailing.netlify.app/)

 ## **Project Setup Guide**